Profiles page appears.

 be made for each and every policy rule to monitor.
 You must create a policy

-rule under each separate alarm which defines the system to monitor attacks
+rule under each separate alarm that defines the system to monitor attacks

 against the SSID Group created earlier.